-NWARPC DISCLAIMER AND NOTICE OF NONDISCRIMINATION NWARPC DISCLAIMER: This notice is in accordance with the 2040 Northwest Arkansas Metropolitan Transportation Plan, the Federal Transportation Act (FAST Act) in cooperation with local agencies, the Arkansas Department of Transportation, the Missouri Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
-Documents are funded in part through grant(s) from the FHWA, FTA, and/or the U.S. Department of Transportation.
-The views and opinions of the NWARPC expressed herein do not necessarily state or reflect those of the U.S. Department of Transportation.
-TRANSPORTATION IMPROVEMENT PROGRAM (TIP) PUBLIC PARTICIPATION PROCESS FOR PROGRAM OF PROJECTS (POP): The public participation procedures outlined in the NWARPC Public Participation Plan (PPP) with respect to TIP development serve as the public participation process required or the development of transit projects as per FTA Circular 9030.1E.
-Additionally, any and all public transit operator's capital projects and operational costs are included in the NARTS TIP which is developed through a cooperative and collaborative process with interested parties and other private and public transportation providers.
 NWARPC NOTICE OF NONDISCRIMINATION: The NWARPC complies with all civil rights provisions of federal statues and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
-Therefore, the NWARPC does not discriminate on the basis of race, sex, color, age, national origin, religion or disability, in the admission, access to and treatment in NWARPC's programs and activities, as well as the NWARPC's hiring or employment practices.
-Complaints of alleged discrimination and inquiries regarding the NWARPC's nondiscrimination policies may be directed to Celia Scott-Silkwood, AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479) 751-7125, (Voice/TTY 7-1-1 or 1-800-285-1131; Para llamadas en espanol, margues el 866-656-1842; papr llamadas en ingles, marque el 711 o directamente al 800-285-1131) or the following email address: cscott-silkwood@nwarpc.org.
+Therefore, the NWARPC does not discriminate on the basis of race, color, or national origin, in the admission, access to and treatment in NWARPC's programs and activities, as well as the NWARPC's hiring or employment practices.
+Complaints of alleged discrimination and inquiries regarding the NWARPC's nondiscrimination policies may be directed to Nicole Gibbs, AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479) 751-7125, (Voice/TTY 7-1-1 or 1-800-285-1131; Para llamadas en espanol, marques el 866-656-1842; papr llamadas en ingles, marque el 711 o directamente al 800-285-1131) or the following email address: ngibbs@nwarpc.org.
 This notice is available from the ADA/504/Title VI Coordinator in large print, on audiotape and in Braille.
-If information is needed in another language, contact Celia Scott-Silkwood.
-Si necesita informacion en otro idioma, comunigese Celia Scott-Silkwood, 479-751-7125, cuando menos 48 horas antes de la junta.
+If information is needed in another language, contact Nicole Gibbs Si necesita informacion en otro idioma, comuniqese Nicole Gibbs, 479-751-7125, cuando menos 48 horas antes de la junta.

-RESOLUTION #2018-01
+RESOLUTION #2020-08